kyma-project/cloud-manager/docs/contributor/test-plan-validation.md

 Functional testing — a type of software testing where the basic functionalities of an application are tested against a predetermined set of specifications.

-Gherkin — non-technical and human readable language for writing software requirements.
+Gherkin — non-technical and human-readable language for writing software requirements.

 Black box testing — a form of testing that is performed with no knowledge of a system's internals.